4 Pro Tips On How To Start Getting In Shape And Keep It Up

 Success and failure are defined by you, and you alone.
 This goes back to your goals.
 Set small, achievable goals, and you’ll be on your way toward that magazine cover.
 What to do next?
 You’ll be changing two things right off the bat: your diet and your activities.

 When it comes to diet, habits are elemental.
-Get into a habit of avoiding high-fat, high-carbohydrate foods.
+Get into a habit of avoiding high fat, high-carbohydrate foods.
 Fruits, vegetables, and meats (yes, meats!) are your friends.

 Dieticians often make eating healthy seem like more of a science than it needs to be.
-The fact is that many of our diets are so incredibly unhealthy that minor alterations will lead to huge changes in weight.
+The fact is that many of our diets are so incredibly unhealthy that minor alterations will lead to vast changes in weight.

 Don’t mistake thirst for hunger - drink 8 glasses of water a day.
 Reduce food portions by ⅓.
 Avoid soda altogether.
 Eat 8 fruits and/or vegetables a day.
 Finally, eat slowly.